Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/quick_demo_full.md

 <img src="Images/4_ros_settings.png" width="500"/>
 </p>

-#### Switching to Inference Mode

-The completed project is set up for data collection by default, so we must switch it to inference mode.

-3. On the `Simulation Scenario` GameObject, uncheck the `Fixed Length Scenario` component to disable it if it is not done already.

-4. On the `Main Camera` GameObject, uncheck the `Perception Camera (Script)` component to disable it if it is not done already.

 ## Putting it together

 Run the following `roslaunch` command in order to start roscore, set the ROS parameters, start the server endpoint, start the Mover Service and Pose Estimation nodes, and launch MoveIt.